-The Mystery of the “Resurrection of a Dead Man”
+Mystery of the Resurrection of the Dead in the Bible

-As people who believe in the Lord all know, the “resurrection of a dead man” refers to the time whenreturns.
-This is also a situation we as Christians are looking forward to seeing.
-Now, just how can a “dead man” be resurrected?
-Many people would think of chapter 37, verses 5–6 in the Book of Ezekiel: “Thus said the Lord Jehovah to these bones; Behold, I will cause breath to enter into you, and you shall live: And I will lay sinews on you, and will bring up flesh on you, and cover you with skin, and put breath in you, and you shall live; and you shall know that I am Jehovah.”
-In the of John chapter 6, verse 39, Jesus said: “And this is the Father’s will which has sent me, that of all which he has given me I should lose nothing, but should raise it up again at the last day.”
-In chapter 15, verses 52–53 in the Book of 1 Corinthians, they read: “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
+As people who believe in the Lord all know, the resurrection of the dead refers to something that will happen when Jesus returns.
+This is also something that are looking forward to seeing.
+Now, just how can “the dead” be resurrected?
+Many people will think of chapter 37, verses 5–6 in the Book of Ezekiel: “Thus said the Lord Jehovah to these bones; Behold, I will cause breath to enter into you, and you shall live: And I will lay sinews on you, and will bring up flesh on you, and cover you with skin, and put breath in you, and you shall live; and you shall know that I am Jehovah.”
+In the Gospel of John, chapter 6, verse 39, Jesus said: “And this is the Father’s will which has sent Me, that of all which He has given Me I should lose nothing, but should raise it up again at the last day.”
+In chapter 15, verses 52–53 in the Book of 1 Corinthians, it reads: “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.”
-Furthermore, if people read the literal meaning of , they will believe: In , when the Lord is about to descend, there will be many great and miraculous things that will occur.
-With His almightiness, He will resurrect the bodies of the saints that have been sleeping for generations.
-He will raise them up from their graves, from underneath the earth or underneath the sea.
-The thousands of skeletons that have already rotted beneath the ground or under the sea will instantly be given new life.
-The rot will magically disappear and they will enter into the glory.
-How spectacular this scene would be! … These are also our perspectives and imaginings about the “resurrection of a dead man.”
+Furthermore, if people go by the literal meaning of these verses, they will believe that, in the last days, when the Lord comes, He will perform many great and miraculous things.
+With His almightiness, He will resurrect the bodies of the saints that have been sleeping for generations in the Lord.
+He will raise them up from their graves, from underneath the earth or from underneath the sea.
+At that time, the millions of skeletons that have already rotted beneath the ground or that have long been lost under the sea will instantly be given new life, they will become immortal and enter into glory.
+How spectacular this scene will be!
+These are also our perspectives and imaginings about the resurrection of the dead.
 Just how will this prophecy be fulfilled?
-Is it really going to be as miraculous as we imagine it is going to be?
-Will the Lord accomplish this matter in accordance with our imaginations?
+Is it really going to be as supernatural as we imagine?
+Will the Lord accomplish the resurrection of the dead in accordance with our imaginations?